badewen/readnme/README.md

-just a binary dump log
+just a binary dump log <br/>
+idk you might or might not need this